 We have heard that this Futuro is no longer on the market.
 Mara has found suitable storage for the unit and plans on restoring it herself over the next several years.
 We wish Mara great success with the restoration.

 Original Information 122113

 In a note accompanying the video posting Russell indicates that the Futuro was being disassembled:

-I have spent quite some time looking in Google Earth for the Futuro in that area but I have always come up blank.
+We have spent quite some time looking in Google Earth for the Futuro in that area but we have always come up blank.
 However it appears that the unit did indeed end up in that area and furthermore is still "alive and kicking".

 Perhaps the comment is based on the fact that the unit does not include any of the original Futuro fittings and furnishings.
-To me that in and of itself does not indicate that the unit is a copy; it is possible it was originally fully fitted out and that the interior got changed out along the way.
-It is also possible I would imagine that someone could have had a Futuro manufactured from the original molds but then chose to fit out the interior in their own way; that to me would still be an "original" Futuro.
+To us that in and of itself does not indicate that the unit is a copy; it is possible it was originally fully fitted out and that the interior got changed out along the way.
+It is also possible that someone could have had a Futuro manufactured from the original molds but then chose to fit out the interior in their own way; that to us would still be an "original" Futuro.